kimardenmiller/momentum/members_area/team_resources/sharing.markdown

 -   Do you, in general, make snap decisions or leave things undecided as long as possible?
 Rate yourself 1-10 (10 is "I decide everything immediately." & 1 is "I delay everything as much as possible, always.").

--   How would you like to be remembered -- by family and friends; by your team and NoM?
+-   How would you like to be remembered -- by family and friends; by your team and Momentum?